 3:30 pm Stretch those legs with a stroll six blocks east to the Oconee River Greenway.
 Here you can relax with a fresh breeze in the air and the sounds of rushing water.
 Or if you are feeling adventurous, reserve a kayak from Oconee Outfitters.
 They will meet you at the river where its shoreline remains largely undeveloped offering an opportunity to see native bird and plant life.

 5:00 pm Happy Hour(s).
 Whether a cold glass of craft beer or a bag of retail therapy makes you happy, Milledgeville has got it.
 There is always something going on at Amici, they have a full bar and drink specials that always try to have your favorite game on.
-Popup boutiques, Vintage Decor, Furniture and Clothing will have your wallet worn out at The Market Collective.
+Metropolis offers rotating brews and outdoor seating on their back porch, it’s one of the coziest restaurants in Milledgeville Popup boutiques, Vintage Decor, Furniture and Clothing will have your wallet worn out at The Market Collective.
 While Jack & Milly will be sure to have you ready for summer and dressed in Southern style.

 9:00 pm Though the energy in Milledgeville never truly dies, it certainly takes on a new form of life as the sun goes down.
 Live music, karaoke, trivia, dancing and more are happening nightly.
 Georgia's most sought after Illusionist, Mark the Magic Man, performs tricks and amazement each Friday at The Brick.
 Buffington’s stage is the scene of many rising Georgia artists.
 If you’re looking for an A+, or free pitcher of beer, test your knowledge with Trivia Night offered weekly at three establishments.